15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 They recognize that you are looking for money and need it soon, so they’ll offer a very low initial settlement.
 Don’t agree with it.

-If you have verifiable losses from a claim, with documented proof of the financial loss you’ve suffered, there is no reason they shouldn’t pay out that full amount unless it’s more than your policy limits.
+If you have verifiable losses from a claim, with documented proof of the financial loss you’ve suffered, there is no reason they shouldn’t pay out that total amount unless it’s more than your policy limits.

 They deny your claim as a tactic